dbellavista/MMSD1213_knapsackKbest/README.md

                         of the runtime path from the demo executable, so that it can link the `kbest` library.

+#### Generate an Eclipse project

 Example of usage from the command line.
-For windows it's suggested the usage of `cmake-gui`:
+For windows it's suggested the usage of `cmake-gui`.
+From the main directory (**not** inside `knapsackkbest`)

-    $ cd knapsackkbest
+    $ mkdir -p build && cd build
+    $ cmake -G "Eclipse CDT4 - Ninja" ../knapsackkbest/

+From eclipse go to `File->import`, then `Existing Projects into Workspace`.
+Select the path of the early generated build directory and import the project.

+The generated project contains a reference called `[Source directory]`, which contains the project source code.
+Compilation and execution can be performed as usal.
+Note that the provided demo requires command line parameters.

+#### Generate an Unix Makefile project

+The process is the same.
+After running `make`, the binaries will be in `./src/demo` of `./src/tests`.
+By setting the desired `CMAKE_INSTALL_PREFIX`, you can set the destination of binaries, libraries and includes.
+Note that if `CMAKE_INSTALL_PREFIX/lib` is not in your `PATH` and `STRIP_DEMO_PATH` is set to `ON`, the demo won't start, because the linker doesn't know where the kbest library is.

-    $ mkdir build && cd build
+    $ mkdir -p build && cd build
-    $ cmake -G "Unix Makefiles" -DENABLE_DEBUG_PRINTS=ON ..
+    $ cmake -G "Unix Makefiles" ../knapsackkbest/
     $ make
-    $ make install
+    $ ./src/demo/kbest_demo

-The project includes some pregenerated builds.

 ### Directories